 Minimizes Pressure Ulcers

-This figure gauges the percent of long-term residents which suffer from new or worsened pressure ulcers.
+This datapoint is is a measure of the percent of long-term patients that are suffering from pressure ulcers.
 We find that pressure ulcers are a reliable indicator of the quality of nursing care a facility provides.

 Minimizes Serious Falls

-This is the percentage of patients who suffered from a fall which resulted in serious injury.
+This datapoint indicates the percentage of long-term stay patients who have had a fall which resulted in serious injury.
+This is one of the statistics we use in determining our nursing ratings.

 Minimizes Urinary Tract Infections